RaysternWong/IoT-for-Modern-Agriculture/README.md

 # IoT-of-Modern-Agriculture

 If you are doing self farming and you would like to monitor your farm by using IoT technology, this firmware is implemented for monitoring environmenet data of temperature, humidity, brighntess and rain density.
-You are welcome to take my firmware but it is not sufficient for industry purpose.
-I will explain how to use and improve it .
+I will explain how to use and improve it, and you are welcome to take my firmware but it is not sufficient for industry purpose.

 Using ThingSpeak as data collecting and analysis server